BANISHMENT

 Director, Producer

-Multiple Sundance award-winning filmmaker and MacArthur 'Genius' recipient whose work, including Sleep Dealer and The Infiltrators, has focused on elevating the stories about the borderlands and immigrant communities for over twenty years.
+Multiple Sundance award-winning filmmaker and MacArthur Fellow whose work, including Sleep Dealer and The Infiltrators, focuses on themes of migration, globalization, and technology.

 JoeBill Muñoz

-Award-winning Mexican-American filmmaker and director/producer of The Strike, whose other work includes The Grab and The Inside Scholars.
+Award-winning Mexican-American filmmaker and director and producer of The Strike, whose other work includes The Inside Scholars and Evidence Lost.

 Get Involved